Create an Access app

 Note Deleting views (or controls on views) does not delete the underlying data.

 To enter or modify data in the tables, on the Home tab, click Open in Browser.
 Select the table and view you want to use, then use the action bar buttons to add, edit, and delete items.

 You can also import data from an external source such as an Access desktop database, a Microsoft Excel file, an ODBC source, a text file, or a SharePoint list.
 The data will be added as a new table.

-Note If you have an Access 2010 web database, you can edit it in Access 2013, but you can’t update it to an Access app.
+Note If you have an Access 2010 web database, you can edit it in Access 2013 or later, but you can’t update it to an Access app.
 Instead, create a new custom web app and import the tables from the Access 2010 web database.
 Default views will be created automatically, and you can add your own custom views.

 Saving your app

 Clicking Save on the Quick Access Toolbar uploads your changes to the SharePoint server or Office 365 site, so there’s no additional “publish” step.

 To backup or move your app, save it as a SharePoint app package by clicking File > Save As > Save as New App.
 Enter a title and select whether you want to save only the design of your app, or if you want to include the data in the package.

 For more options on saving your app see create an Access app package.